matheuzgomes/Mongo_Project/README.md

 ## 🤝 Collaborators

-It's just myself to be honest, but i liked how this part leaves the readme more attractive:
+It's just me to be honest, but i liked how this part leaves the readme more attractive:

 <table>
   <tr>